-Barely-Blanched Broccoli Salad with Feta and Fried Almonds
+Broccoli Salad with Feta and Almonds

-I first made this Barely Blanched Broccoli Salad with Feta and Fried Almonds back in 2013 and then (sob!) it kind of disappeared into the archives of the blog and I forgot about it for a while.
+I first made this Broccoli Salad with Feta and Almonds years ago and then (sob!) it kind of disappeared into the archives of the blog and I forgot about it for a while.
 Then a few months ago I made it for a family party, and WOW!

-I originally found the recipe in Fine Cooking Annual Volume 2, and adapted it just a little from the version that Tasha DeSerio created for Fine Cooking.
+I originally found the recipe in Fine Cooking Annual Volume 2 (affiliate link) and adapted it just a little from the version that Tasha DeSerio created for Fine Cooking.
 I loved everything about the combination of flavors here, including the very garlicky dressing, but please, please, please do not skip the fried almonds.
 And if you wanted to use a bit more Feta that certainly couldn’t hurt either.